 The study of how genes like CYP2B6 affect the way your body interacts with medicines is called pharmacogenomics.
 Differences in your DNA that make up the CYP2B6 gene can affect how well you are able to break down certain medicines.

-The results of your CYP2B6 test will place you into one of five groups:
+The results of your CYP2B6 test will place you into 1 of 6 groups:

 Find more information about genes that are being used to make medication therapy decisions for patients at St. Jude.